zuhdiali/genshin-impact-character/README.md

 # genshin-impact-character
-List of Genshin Impact's Characters in your hands
+List of Genshin Impact Characters in your hands